 An example route with reduced emissions

-A possible trip from Aberdeen to Leipzig came up in a recent Twitter-thread about sustainable travel, which I responded to.
-The trip offers great potential for reducing emissions compared to flying all the way.
+An example trip from Aberdeen to Leipzig offers great potential for reducing emissions compared to flying all the way.

 Due to the obstacle of the North Sea, traveling the full distance overland requires a considerable detour.
 There are no direct flights between Aberdeen and Leipzig.
 Most flights actually require two connections.
 The fastest flight that came up in my search costed £1,701 and releases an estimated 198 kg (437 lbs) CO2.
 The most eco-friendly flights-only result was via London, including a change of airports from Heathrow to Stansted, and came out at 123 kg (271 lbs) CO2.

-PanFlights suggested among its more sustainable options that you first travel overland from Aberdeen to Edinburgh and stay one night there.
-From there you have a direct morning flight across the North Sea to Berlin.
+PanFlights suggested among its more sustainable options that you first travel overland from Union Square in Aberdeen and straight to Edinburgh Airport.
+From there you have a direct flight across the North Sea to Berlin.
 Once there you will find many direct trains and buses to Leipzig.
+Among those direct buses directly from the airport.
+Schedules are shown, with links to booking options.

 Visiting a climate conference